-We currently have one outstanding loan with Migdalor, in the original principal amount of approximately \$6 million, of which approximately \$5.0 million remains outstanding as of December 31, 2022, and which is secured by all our assets.
+We currently have two outstanding loans, with Migdalor, in the original principal amount of approximately \$6 million, of which approximately \$4.0 million remains outstanding as of December 31, 2023, and with Hamizrahi-Tefahot Bank with which we signed a credit line agreement in February 2024, off of which we have used approximately \$552,000 to-date, and which are secured by all our assets (where our accounts receivable asset is carved out from Migdalor's senior security for Mizrahi-Tefahot Bank).
 If we cannot generate sufficient cash flow from operations to service our debt, we may need to further refinance our debt, dispose of assets or issue equity to obtain necessary funds.

 Furthermore, on December 21, 2022, pursuant to the terms of the Senior Loan Agreement between Migdalor and our wholly owned subsidiary, Actelis Networks Israel, Ltd., dated December 2, 2020, as amended (the "Loan Agreement"), to satisfy our obligation associated with the cover/debt ratio (as defined in the Loan Agreement), we deposited \$2 million to a Company-owned interest bearing bank account, or the "designated account" (as defined in the Loan Agreement).
-An additional \$2 million was deposited in the designated account on or about February 28, 2023, as agreed between Migdalor and us.
+An additional \$2.0 million was deposited in the designated account on or about February 28, 2023, as agreed between Migdalor and us.
+As of the date of this Annual Report on Form 10-K, our designated account has a balance covering the loan principal balance at approximately 100%.